 Can I Reach Pangi Valley by Bus?

-Yes, HRTC operates a seasonal bus service from Chamba to Killar via Sach Pass.
-The bus typically departs from Chamba at around 6 AM and the service runs from July to September (sometimes into early October, weather permitting).
-The fare is approximately Rs 300 to Rs 350 per person.
-However, keep in mind that this is a very long and tiring journey by bus, easily taking 10 to 14 hours on a good day.
-The bus may not run on days when the road is blocked due to landslides or heavy rain.
+HRTC operates a seasonal bus service from Chamba to Killar via Sach Pass.
+According to The Tribune, HRTC restored its direct Chamba-Killar service from July 1, 2026 after the winter suspension, with the bus departing Chamba at around 5 AM and Killar at around 9 AM.
+The one-way fare was fixed at about Rs 432 for the 2026 season (up from the Rs 300 to Rs 350 range of earlier years, so factor in the revised rate).
+The service typically runs until around October 15, after which heavy snowfall forces the annual closure.
+However, keep in mind that this is a very long and tiring journey by bus, easily taking 10 to 14 hours on a good day, and the bus may not run on days when the road is blocked due to landslides or heavy rain.

+Within the valley, local HRTC buses also connect Killar to the sub-valleys on a limited schedule.
+The Hudan bus generally plies a few times a day and the Sural bus runs roughly twice a day, though timings shift with road conditions.
 From the Manali side, you can take a bus to Keylong and then find shared transport or local buses onward to Udaipur and Killar, though frequency is limited.
-For the latest schedules, I recommend checking with the HRTC office in Chamba or Keylong directly, as timings change based on road conditions.
+For the latest schedules, I recommend checking with the HRTC office in Chamba or Keylong directly, or the HRTC online booking portal, as timings change based on road conditions.

 What Are the Best Places to Visit in Pangi Valley?